The application process requires:

 It is the student's responsibility to provide physician documentation of the disability, the limitations and the special accommodations required to accommodate that disability.
 Students with learning disabilities must submit evidence of the disability from an official source such as an educational specialist or an institution of learning.

-A letter requesting special accommodations must be addressed to the Disabilities Coordinator of the school.
+A letter requesting special accommodations must be addressed to the ADA Coordinator of the school.
 It is the responsibility of the student to inform the instructor of each course of the need for special accommodations.

 Letters of request for reapplication or re-enrollment must be accompanied by payment of the application fee.